trambarhq/relaks-starwars-example-sequel/README.md

 };
 ```

-`person` can now be `undefined` so `render()` has to heck for that and display a page loading animation when the object is absent.
-When navigating from `CharacterList`, the animation will be skipped since the object can be found in the cache.
+`person` can now be `undefined` so `render()` has to check for that and display a page loading animation when the object is absent.
+When navigating from `CharacterList`, the animation will be skipped since the object will be found in the cache.
 We'll only see it when the browser loads the page directly.

 ## Other pages